 When it comes to avoiding mosquito bites insect repellent is your best friend!
 This is because it is one of the most effective solutions.

-You can buy insect repellents from your local supermarket and/or pharmacy, and apply to any exposed areas of the skin.
+You can buy insect repellent from your local supermarket and/or pharmacy, and apply to any exposed areas of the skin.
 Those products, which include DEET, claim to be the most effective, but there are alternatives if your are allergic.

 It’s a good idea to apply insect repellent before leaving your hotel or apartment especially during the later parts of the day.